Archive for September, 2024

 Podcast: Play in new window | Download

-Ken and Robin Consume Media: The Killer (2024), Hundreds of Beavers, and Dench on Shakespeare
+Ken and Robin Consume Media: The Substance, Dali’s Tarot, Evil, and The Twelve

 Ken and Robin Consume Media is brought to you by the discriminating and good-looking backers of the Ken and Robin Talk About Stuff Patreon.
 Each week we provide capsule reviews of the books, movies, TV seasons and more we cram into our hyper-analytical sensoriums.
 Join the Patreon to help pick the items we’ll talk about in greater depth on a little podcast segment we like to call Tell Me More.